Kanika1309/privatewallet/README.md

 ```
 Note :- Make sure that mongo is up and running with command **$ mongod**

-application should be up at http://localhost:9000/
+Now, application should be up at http://localhost:9000/